google/mesop/docs/concepts.md

 ## Interactivity

 When a user interacts with the UI, an action is triggered.
-This action is processed by a **reducer** which is a function that takes the current state and an action, and returns the new state.
+This action is processed by a **handler** which is a function that takes the current state and event and updates the state.

 ```
-reducer(state, action) -> state
+f(state, event) -> None
 ```

 Here's a simple example showing interactivity: